dongjwOU/boot-camps/python/testing/Writing.md

     divide_it('a','b)

-It requires us to check whether an exception was raised which we can do as follows:
+It requires us to check whether an exception was raised.
+Let's rewrite our function again:

+    def divide_it(x, y):
+        try:
+            out = x / y
+        except ZeroDivisionError:
+            print '   Divide by zero!'
+            out = None
+        except:
+    	    raise TypeError (' Provide a number!')
+            out = None
+       return out

+ And now we can write a test which checks if the fuction actually raises the error:

+    def test_divide_it_ab():
         try:
             divide_it('a','b')
             assert False
         except TypeError:
             assert True

 This is like catching a runtime error.
 If an exception is raised then our test passes (`assert True`), else if no exception is raised, it fails.
 Alternatively, we can use `assert_raises` from `nose.tools`,